Skip Ribbon Commands

 What's your emergency?

-When you call 911, the dispatch operator will ask you a series of important questions that usually begin with, "What's your emergency?"
+When you call 911, the dispatch operator will ask you a series of important questions.
+This usually begins with, "What's your emergency?"

 • Be calm.
 Try to be patient as you answer questions about your child's condition and medical history.
 The questions allow 911 responders to send the right type of EMS providers and transportation.
 Know that as operators are gathering information, they are sending it to the dispatcher in real time.

 • Know your location.
-Calls from a land line usually show the dispatch center the exact address of the place you are calling from.
-However, at least 70% of 911 calls now come from cell phones.
-Since many areas of the country do not yet have the enhanced 911 technology needed for EMS systems to pinpoint the exact location of mobile phone callers, the operator may need your help to find you.
-If you are in an unfamiliar place, like when traveling, try to take note of the address, nearby streets, or landmarks, and be ready to give the 911 operator as many details as possible.
+Since some areas of the country do not yet have the enhanced 911 technology needed for EMS systems to pinpoint the exact location of mobile phone callers, the operator may need your help to find you.
+If you are in an unfamiliar place, like when traveling, try to take note of the address, nearby streets or landmarks, and be ready to give the 911 operator as many details as possible.

 • Stay on the line.
 Don't hang up until the rescue crew arrives.
 The operator may want to walk you through giving first-aid or CPR if necessary, or tell you if you should move to a safer location until help arrives.